fruiz500/PassLok-stego/README.md

 A Password is optional, but if you don't enter one anybody who has the program will be able to detect and extract the data.
 If you do use a Password, on the othe hand, you have the power of the RC4 symmetric cipher, on which the optional encryption is ultimately based, protecting your data.

-The algorithm presented here is slightly different from that used in PassLok Privacy and PassLok for Email, in that those take only a base64 input which, presumably, is the result of encryption and therefore has good statistical randomness, whereas the algorithm here adds some extra randomness and accepts generic binary input.
+The algorithm presented here is different from that used in PassLok Privacy and PassLok for Email, in that those take only a base64 input which, presumably, is the result of encryption and therefore has good statistical randomness, whereas the algorithm here adds some extra randomness and accepts generic binary input.
 Consequently, images containing a payload encoded in PassLok Privacy or PassLok for Email _won't be successfully decoded_ by this program, nor vice-versa.
+It is, however, compatible with the image encoder in Privacy Bar, source available on GitHub.

 ### Usage
 The necessary functions are loaded when all the libraries in the /lib folder are loaded (only plstego.js, if you are going to encode and decode only in PNG format).
 No initialization is necessary, but an element containing an image (it does not matter what type, so long as the browser can display it) must be already loaded on the DOM before the functions below are called.